Extracorporeal Shockwave Therapy (ECSWT) | LiSWT | RPT

 ECSWT, also known as Low-Intensity Shockwave Therapy (LiSWT), has been used successfully in Europe for over a decade for a variety of conditions, including heart disease, kidney stones and orthopedic conditions.

 It is a non-invasive treatment that involves the delivery of shockwaves, essentially a pressure disturbance that propagates rapidly through a medium, to injured soft tissue.
-The shockwave will continue through the body until it hits something, such as scar tissue, the dense enough to release the energy contained, creating compression and shear loads which serve to break apart the tissue.
+The shockwave will continue through the body until it hits something, such as scar tissue, that is dense enough to release the energy contained, creating compression and shear loads which serve to break apart the tissue.
 This ultimately serves to reduce pain, increase range of motion, increase blood flow, release growth factors, and promote healing.

 How does Extracorporeal Shockwave Therapy work?

 The technology works by accelerating a projectile in the handpiece which generates a mechanical pressure wave.
-This wave is transferred to the human body by an applicator head and which radiates out in the tissue.
+This wave is transferred to the human body by an applicator head which radiates out in the tissue.
 The mechanical energy is absorbed by the tissue and decreases as the distance from the application site increases.
 The mechanical stress causes cavitation resulting in reactions in the tissue, breaking up adhesions, releasing growth factors, and promoting quicker healing.

 What are the benefits of Extracorporeal Shockwave Therapy?